AdobeDocs/integrations-learn.en/help/integrations/tutorials/aem-genstudio-for-performance-marketing/use-case-2.md

 ---
 title: Create variants with Adobe GenStudio
-description: Explore the use case of using AEM Assets and Adobe Express to create asset variations to use in email and Meta ads used to promote the same marketing experience.
+description: Explore how to use AEM Assets and Adobe Express to create asset variations for email and Meta ads, ensuring a cohesive marketing experience.
-solution: Experience Manager, GenStudio for Performance Marketing
+solution: Experience Manager, GenStudio for Performance Marketing.
 version: Cloud Service
 feature-set: Experience Manager Assets, GenStudio for Performance Marketing
 topic: Content Supply Chain